Can Stress Affect Your Hair?

 Our lives can be pretty stressful.
 There is always something to worry about!
 From those last-minute assignments at work to that killer traffic jam on the way home, stress is everywhere.
 It’s no wonder anxiety is on the rise these days.
 Unfortunately, this isn’t just bad for our health.
 It can also affect our hair.

 Are you living with stress?
-Then there are many ways it can impact the health of your hair.
+Then there are many ways it can impact the health of your hair just like outside environmental causes like hard water.
 So it’s time to learn about the results of stress on our locks – and how to stop it from happening.

 Slow Hair Growth